-A comparative, transregional and transcultural approach to the study of history, World History offers a global perspective on past events, as well as cultural and geographic developments over time.
-Instead of focusing on discrete events, World History takes a big-picture approach to history and considers how those events relate to each other in a larger human story.
-World history also examines African culture, Indian literature, French art, Russian policies, Persian education, Greek culture, the British empire, the Mongol empire, Middle East islamic culture, the Roman Empire, Egyptian pyramids, the birth of the renaissance, and much more.
-You will also learn about the civil war in the United States, World War ii and the consequences, and the rise of global powers from their history roots.
+World history is a comparative, transregional and transcultural approach to the study of history.
+It offers a global perspective on past events, as well as cultural and geographic developments over time.
+Instead of focusing on discrete events, world history takes a big-picture approach to history and considers how those events relate to each other in a larger human story.

-Like many liberal arts degrees, an undergraduate degree in World History can be applied to a wide range of professional roles and career opportunities.
+The knowledge that can come from a bachelor’s degree or course in world history can be applied to a wide range of professional roles and careers.

 Historians need strong communication skills and can work as writers, editors, and journalists.
 Professionals with this background can conduct research, working at museums and historical organizations.
 They can also work as cultural resource managers and historic preservationists for towns and cities.